 - Price from: $499

 - Description: This tour includes pick-up from your Las Vegas hotel and a breathtaking airplane ride to the Grand Canyon’s West Rim.
 You’ll land 4,000 feet below the rim, where you’ll climb aboard a pontoon boat and glide along the Colorado River.
 Then, take a helicopter back to the rim’s edge and witness the view from some of the famous lookouts.
+This is the most popular Grand Cayon helicopter tour from las Vegas.

 2. Deluxe tour, our favorite day trip to Grand Canyon from Las Vegas